 May 11-15, 2020 - Professionals Week is an intensive immersion in the professional theater.
 Fellows will attend performances, participate in seminars and workshops with prominent industry professionals, and participate in discussions designed to prepare you for the demands and expectations of the field.

 2) PUBLIC WORKS DALLAS

-June-August 2020: The selected Fellow serves as Associate Director on the project, and is mentored by both Drama League and Dallas Theater Center staff to fully inhabit, explore and participate in the radically inclusive nature of this theater making.
+May 17-25 and June 14 -August 3, 2020: The selected Fellow serves as Associate Director on the project, and is mentored by both Drama League and Dallas Theater Center staff to fully inhabit, explore and participate in the radically inclusive nature of this theater making.

 The stipend amount will be determined next April, the amount of which will be disclosed prior to acceptance.
 For the 2019 cycle, the Stipend was $4,000 for the 11 active weeks of the fellowship, paid in equal installments.
 Taxes will be deducted from the stipend in accordance with federal, state and local law.

 Round-Trip and In-City Transportation is provided for the following activities:

 Housing is provided for the following activities:

 The Drama League is a dedicated advocate for increased diversity and for the inclusion of artists of color and of disability in all our programs.
 We aim to achieve full inclusion in all our programs, providing opportunities for directors to tell their stories, so that we make a theater that truly reflects the society in which we live; where each artist is considered on his/her merits as an individual; where the stories being told are drawn from authentic and diverse experiences; and where our individual humanity can be celebrated.
 To this end, the Drama League actively encourages and seeks applications from directors of all communities, especially those that have traditionally been denied equitable opportunities.